modRSW-convective-scale-DA/ismodRSW_satDA/README.md

 ```
 python3 plot_forec_x.py configs/config_example.py exp_index analysis_time lead_time
 ```
-* *compare_stats.py*: this script generates an overview of various diagnostics...
+* *compare_stats.py*: this script generates a graphical summary of various diagnostics for all the experiments listed in the configuration file.
+It takes the configuration file as argument.
 ```
 python3 compare_stats.py configs/config_example.py
 ```
 * *run_ismodRSW_EFS.py*: this script launches an ensemble of forecast simulations initialised with the desired analysis ensemble.
+The duration of the forecast is specified inside the script by Tfc, which is currently set to ```Tfc=36```.
 ```
-python3 run_ismodRSW_EFS.py configs/config_example.py
+python3 run_ismodRSW_EFS.py configs/config_example.py analysis_time
 ```
 * *EFS_stats.py*: this script ...
 ```